 - Medical malpractice – When a chiropractor, dentist, surgeon, or another healthcare professional makes an unreasonable mistake or fails to provide a reasonable standard of necessary services, their patients suffer.
 Medical errors, such as misdiagnosing a disease or prescribing the wrong medication, can have fatal consequences.

 - Truck accidents – Prospective drivers must undergo training and obtain a special license to operate a commercial truck.
 Collisions between large trucks and small cars often cause more harm to the occupants of the smaller vehicle.
 Inexperienced and negligent truckers may not know how to maneuver their enormous vehicles safely around others.

-If your relative died in any of these or some other situation where someone else was at fault, contact the Law Offices of David L. Powell to learn about your legal options.
+If your relative died in any of these or some other situation where someone else was at fault, contact the Powell & Rose Law Firm, PLLC to learn about your legal options.
 One of our wrongful death attorneys in Sallisaw, OK, can review the circumstances and determine what we can do to help.

 Common Causes of Wrongful Death

 According to Oklahoma Statute § 12-1053, wrongful death is the death of a person caused by someone else’s omission or wrongful act.
 Fatalities are an unfortunate part of life.
 Accidents happen that can lead to life-threatening injuries.
 Whether someone drives to work in the morning or trusts a doctor to operate on them, another person’s negligence could cause their death.